Eynsford Circular walk

-- Construction of St Bartholomew, Otford began in 1060, with the tower being added in around 1185.
+- St Bartholomew, Otford dates from the 11thC; construction began in 1060 with the tower being added in around 1185.
 It contains a large marble memorial to Charles and David Polhill, descendants of Oliver Cromwell.

 - The Darent Valley Path follows the course of the river for 31 km, from Sevenoaks (near its source in the Greensand Hills) to the River Thames at Dartford.

-- The 16thC Broughton Manor was originally a Crown property housing part of the retinue at the Archbishop's Palace.
+- The 16thC Broughton Manor was originally a Crown property housing part of the retinue at Otford Palace.

 - The Shoreham Aircraft Museum was founded by volunteers in 1978 and holds donated items and aviation relics from the crash sites of local British and German aircraft in World War Ⅱ.